Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 ### What is Benefit and Leverage

-> **tldr;** DelReact gives you a plug-and-play, production-ready agent framework—less boilerplate, more power, and easy scaling.
+> **tl;dr:** DelReact gives you a plug-and-play, production-ready agent framework—less boilerplate, more power, and easy scaling.

 **Advantages of the DelReact Agent Framework:**